LGSInnovations/jupyter-sigplot/README.rst

-Jupyter Sigplot
+jupyter-sigplot
 ===============================

-A Custom Jupyter Widget Library
+A Custom Jupyter Widget Library for the SigPlot plotting library

 Installation
 ------------

-To install use pip:
+To install use ``pip``:

     $ pip install jupyter-sigplot
     $ jupyter nbextension enable --py --sys-prefix jupyter-sigplot